isc-projects/kea/doc/sphinx/arm/hammer.rst

 It will list available parameters.

 Hammer is able to set up various operating systems running either in LXC or in VirtualBox.
-To list of supported systems, use the ``supported-systems`` command:
+For a list of supported systems, use the ``supported-systems`` command:

 .. code-block:: console